The Future of eCommerce Is Shoppable Video: 5 Things You Need To Know

 Social Commerce Predictions 2027: What Brands Should Plan For

 TikTok Shop overtakes Amazon for under-25 fashion.
-Instagram deprecates link-in-bio.
+Instagram retires link-in-bio.
 Agents handle 20%+ of discovery.
-Five predictions, five preparations.
+Five predictions, and the prep each one demands.

 - AI search